Neroli1108/code-function-analysis-vscode-ext/README.md

 ---

-**Disclaimer**: This extension sends code snippets to third-party APIs for analysis.
+**Disclaimer**: This extension sends code snippets to third-party APIs for analysis and unit test generation.
 Please ensure compliance with your organization's policies regarding code sharing and avoid sharing sensitive or proprietary code.